 There are many ways the school and parents communicate to each other about your child's progress.
-Parent conferences and reporting is one-way teachers provide feedback to parents and students about progress at school.
+Parent conferences and reporting is one way teachers provide feedback to parents and students about progress at school.
 The cycle of reporting is:

-End of Term 1 Parent Pupil Teacher Conference evenings

-End of Term 2 Reports mailed home

-Beginning of Term 3 Parent Pupil Teacher Conference evenings

-End of Term 4 Reports mailed home
+End of Term 1 Parent Pupil Teacher Conference evenings End of Term 2 Reports loaded to the Parent Portal Beginning of Term 3 Parent Pupil Teacher Conference evenings End of Term 4 Reports loaded to the Parent Portal